karray/karray.github.io/_posts/2025-11-01-unsupervised-feature-attribution.md

 Self-Supervised Learning (SSL) has emerged as a way for models to learn useful representations without manual labels.
 Vision models like SimCLR and DINO can train on millions of images by solving proxy tasks (e.g., contrasting different augmented views of the same image) and then be fine-tuned for actual tasks.
 SSL models are often called foundation models for their broad adaptability.
 Yet, the absence of labels makes it difficult to verify whether the learned features are actually relevant for a given downstream task.
 Moreover, when trained with proxy tasks such as random cropping, a model may unintentionally associate irrelevant features without us realizing, and evaluating it is non-trivial [<a href="#meehan2023do" data-ref="meehan2023do">Meehan et al.</a>].

 Explainable AI (XAI) offers ways to probe a model’s reasoning, for example, by producing saliency maps that highlight important regions of an input.
-Traditional XAI methods, though, are designed for supervised models by attribution input for a specific class.
-Methods like Grad-CAM and occlusion-based methods (e.g., RISE) require a so called score function.
+Traditional XAI methods, though, are designed for supervised models by attributing input importance for a specific class.
+Methods like Grad-CAM and occlusion-based methods (e.g., RISE) require a so-called score function.
 This function takes a target class as input to guide the attribution.
 This poses a problem for SSL, as there are no explicit labels to explain.

 There have been attempts to adapt XAI to label-free models.
 One such attempt is RELAX (Representation Learning Explainability) which extended an occlusion method (RISE).
-The key idea is very smart.
-SSL model output embeddings, that are unitless meaning that each value does not refer to any particular feature.
-Since we don't know how a target embedding should look like, the authors propose to first crate a reference embedding from the original input and extract embeddings from by occluding the input.
-We can then define a score function that measure cosine similarity between the reference embedding and the occluded ones and use it to attribute most salient features.
-But RELAX ended up computationally expensive as it needs many forward passes with different masks, and often produced very noisy maps.
-Moreover, using random patch occlusions can introduce unnatural artifacts leading the model to react strangely to a big grey patch that it would never see during normal operation.
+The key idea is clever.
+SSL models output embeddings that are unitless, meaning that each value does not refer to any particular feature.
+Since we don't know what a target embedding should look like, the authors propose to first create a reference embedding from the original input and extract embeddings from occluded inputs.
+We can then define a score function that measures cosine similarity between the reference embedding and the occluded ones and use it to attribute the most salient features.

+However, RELAX ended up being computationally expensive as it needs many forward passes with different masks, and it often produced very noisy maps.
+Moreover, using random patch occlusions can introduce unnatural artifacts, leading the model to react strangely to a big gray patch that it would never see during normal operation.

 ## Label-Free Activation Maps

 <!-- An important advantage of CNNs is that their spatial feature maps preserve the structure of the input image.
 As layers stack, each convolution processes a local region of the previous feature map, which causes receptive fields to expand with depth.
 By the final convolutional layer, neurons cover enough of the image to encode class-specific signals while still retaining coarse spatial layout. -->

 A key strength of CNNs is that their activation maps maintain a connection between detected patterns and their positions in the input image.
-This property makes the models more explainable and underpins the success of CAM-based methods.
+This property makes the models inherently more explainable and underpins the success of Class Activation Map (CAM) methods.
 By weighting the maps in the final convolutional layer according to their contribution to a target class, these methods can localize the image regions most relevant in supervised settings.

 <details><summary>What is an activation map?</summary>
 <p>